Elliot Van Strydonck

 Elliot Ann Philippe Van Strydonck (born 21 July 1988) is a Belgian field hockey player who plays as a defender for Racing Club de Bruxelles.
 He played a total of 182 matches for the Belgium national team from 2007 to 2016.

 Van Strydonck became European vice-champion with Belgium at the 2013 European Championship on home ground in Boom.

 Club career

 Van Strydonck started playing hockey for Léopold.
 He confirmed in 2013 that he would stop playing for Royal Leopold Club in Uccle, Belgium and make the transfer to the Dutch club Oranje Zwart in Eindhoven.
 He won the Dutch national title as well as the Men's Euro Hockey League with Oranje Zwart.
 In 2015 he returned to Léopold.
-Atfer two season he signed for the Waterloo Ducks.
+After two season he signed for the Waterloo Ducks.
 He also won the Euro Hockey League with the Waterloo Ducks in 2018–19.
 In 2022, he returned to Léopold.
 He left Léopold in 2025 to play for Racing Club de Bruxelles.